shanestaret/StringManipulator/README.md

 A simple Java program that can take a user's input and manipulate that input based on a user's instructions.
 This project uses a stack to account for every letter within a the user's message.
 ________________________________________________________________________________________________________________________________

-For example, say a user inputs "Hey, I guess this is a MESSAGE that I am sending into this program!"
+For example, say a user inputs "Hey, I guess this is a MESSAGE that I am sending into this program!":
+␣
 ![Picture showing input](Pictures/StringManipulatorFirst.png)